+Water damage is often not covered by a standard homeowners insurance policy.
 This ranges from flood damage to sewer system issues.
 Flood damage can be covered with a flood insurance policy.
-Water backup and sump discharge or overflow coverage is an add-on to your current home insurance policy.
+Water backup and sump discharge or overflow coverage is usually offered as an add-on to your current home insurance policy.
 Your home insurance policy typically covers certain types of water damages, such as flooding caused by a burst pipe, as long as the incident wasn’t preventable.

 Intentional or Preventable Loss